Rules

 Cabrillo format is required for all electronic logs submitted via the website.
 Carefully check and verify the category items that are in your log's header with the valid selections to ensure proper scoring.

-CATEGORY-MODE: CW, SSB, or Mixed
+CATEGORY-MODE: CW, SSB, or MIXED

-CATEGORY-POWER: High, Low, or QRP
+CATEGORY-POWER: HIGH, LOW, or QRP

-ARRL-SECTION: Your ARRL Section
+ARRL-SECTION: <Your ARRL Section>

-EMAIL: Valid email address for submitter
+EMAIL: Valid email

 General

-All logs must be received by March 13, 2022.
+All logs must be received by March 11, 2024.
 Electronic submission via the website is required.
 (Paper logs are no longer accepted).
 Web Page: Go to http://www.ncqsoparty.org "Logs" tab to submit your log.

 County Line Contacts

-A Mobile (while stationary) or Portable may operate on a county line and contacts can be used as credit for two counties.
+A Mobile (while stationary,) Portable, or Expedition may operate on a county line and contacts can be used as credit for two counties.
 A maximum of two counties may be worked simultaneously under this provision.
 Some part of the vehicle, radio apparatus, or antenna must rest within and be located in each of the two counties on the county line.
-The methods to determine the county line are dictated by MARAC County Hunter rules outlining the definition of a county border. (http://www.marac.org/Award-rules.pdf page 6) Note that this reference to MARAC is officially part of these rules.
+The methods to determine the county line are dictated by MARAC County Hunter rules outlining the definition of a county border. ( http://www.marac.org/awards.pdf page 6) Note that this reference to MARAC is officially part of these rules.
 The entrant is responsible to document any county line determination, but this is not submitted with the log entry.
 County line information is subject to audit and the committee will request this from the participant should the need arise.

 Miscellaneous Rules